 As a heads up, Secret Lagoon has a communal shower and you’re required to shower nude before getting into the pool.

-Duration: 1-3 hours is a good amount of time to spend in the Secret Lagoon.
+⏰ Suggested duration: One to three hours is a good amount of time to spend in the Secret Lagoon.

-Cost: The entrance fee for the Secret Lagoon is 3,000 ISK (~$20).
+💰 Expected cost: The entrance fee for the Secret Lagoon is 3,000 ISK (~$20 USD).

 I visited three hot springs and compared them in depth.

-⛺ Lodging for Day 6 / Thingvellir Campsite
+Day 6 Accommodation: Thingvellir Campsite

 When settling down for Day 6, consider staying in the Golden Circle area for an early start in that area on Day 7.

-Where I stayed: I stayed at Thingvellir Campsite.
+🏕️ Where I stayed: I stayed at Thingvellir Campsite.
 This is a small, isolated campsite next to a beautiful lake.
 It doesn’t have hot, running water or a kitchen facility, but it has bathrooms.